Red Seal Trades: What They Are & How to Get Into One

 One of the benefits of undertaking and completing an apprenticeship in a Red Seal trade is that you can qualify for thousands of dollars in grants or loans from the Government of Canada.
 For example, say you want to become a Red Seal carpenter but have concerns about how you'll cover the extra expenses (such as for good tools, work clothes, or transportation) that may come up during your training.
 With an apprenticeship grant or loan, you can more easily handle those financial costs.

-For people pursuing a Red Seal, Canada offers two grants:
+For people pursuing a Red Seal, Canada offers three grants:3

 In addition to grants, the federal government offers loans for people pursuing designated trades.
 Canada Apprentice Loans can provide registered Red Seal apprentices with as much as $4,000 per year or period of training.
 The loans remain interest-free during your training (for up to six years), and you don't have to make any payments during that time.
 However, these loans aren't offered in Québec.5